TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 <iframe width="100%" style="aspect-ratio: 16/9; min-height: 300px;" src="https://www.youtube.com/embed/TUIcTl9Hto4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-See, I have _the worst kind of hemophilia_: severe hemophilia A. That means, at any given time, unmedicated, my blood contains a concentration of <1% of clotting factor.
+I have _the worst kind of hemophilia_: severe hemophilia A. That means, at any given time, unmedicated, my blood contains a concentration of <1% of clotting factor.
 A normal range of this is 50%-150%.
 Your body increases it to 150% when you have an injury, and maintains a lower level when you're sedentary.
 All of this is magically maintained by your healthy body.
 All of this is impossible for mine.

 ### Born in 🇮🇳 India, Raised in 🇶🇦 Qatar